-For information on the edaprint log, see How to Set Workspace Log Properties to Control the Edaprint Log on page 602.
+For information on the edaprint log, see How to Set Workspace Log Properties to Control the Edaprint Log on page 756.

-- 1. From the sidebar, click Workspace.
+- 1. Go to the Workspace page.

 - 2. Open Logs and Traces.

 - 3. Right-click Workspace Logs and click Properties.